When high value crops meet inaccessible areas

 In Chile, there are two types of orchards: level areas and hillside plantings.

 Avocados are one of the few crops in Chile that can be economically and commercially cultivated on hills.
 Hillsides are great for avocados because they don’t contain pests or diseases that require frequent control measures.
-Additionally, hillside plantings have less risk of freezing temperatures and—with the advancement of irrigation systems — it is possible to incorporate low productivity lands into commercial horticulture.
+Additionally, hillside plantings have less risk of freezing temperatures, and with the advancement of irrigation systems - it is possible to incorporate low productivity lands into commercial horticulture.

 On the other hand, maintenance and harvesting costs tend to be higher on hillsides.
-If we add the size of the avocado orchards to the equation and the time spent on ground inspecting every plant, we are presented with a question: Can avocado orchard management on hillsides be more feasible using new technologies?
+If we add the size of the avocado orchards to the equation and the time spent on the ground inspecting every plant, we are presented with a question: Can avocado orchard management on hillsides be more feasible using new technologies?

 The power of drones and multispectral imagery for inaccessible crops